- updated 3/15/2021

 COVID-19 vaccines are now being administered to people throughout the United States.
 Public health officials hope much of the nation will be inoculated this year to stop the coronavirus spread.
 Here are answers to some frequently asked questions.

 - What vaccines are available?

-- Two vaccines have been authorized for use in the United States.
+Multiple vaccines have been authorized for use in the United States.
 The first was developed by the pharmaceutical firms Pfizer and BioNTech, and it consists of two shots, given three weeks apart.
 The second available vaccine, Moderna, was developed by a Massachusetts biotechnology company in partnership with the National Institute of Allergy and Infectious Diseases.
 It consists of two shots, given 28 days apart.

 - How do they work?

-- Both vaccines employ messenger RNA technology, which has been approved by the Food and Drug Administration (FDA) for human use.
+The Pfizer and Moderna vaccines employ messenger RNA technology, which has been approved by the Food and Drug Administration (FDA) for human use.
 The vaccines contain molecular instructions that prompt your cells to create a protein in response to a protein on the surface of the coronavirus.
 In that way, the vaccines prepare your immune system to ward off the virus if it should try to invade your healthy cells.

 - The vaccines were developed very quickly.
 Are they safe?

 - COVID-19 vaccines were developed in record time for explainable reasons.
 Modern scientific tools are much faster than older technology, and scientists around the world worked together to develop a vaccine to fight the global pandemic.
 The vaccines were tested in large, randomized clinical trials with tens of thousands of people of different ages, races and ethnicities, some with various medical conditions, which allowed researchers to quickly gather data and answer key questions about safety and protection.